-We’ve already described what is hidden behind subscriptions and recurring payments and how to implement this approach with the help of various Magento extensions here: Subscriptions and Recurring Payments Magento Extensions.
-Today, it’s time to say a few words about appropriate Magento 2 modules as well as the destiny of Recurring Profile in Magento 2.
+We’ve already described what is hidden behind subscriptions and recurring payments and how to implement this approach with various Magento extensions here: Subscriptions and Recurring Payments Magento Extensions.
+Today, it’s time to say a few words about appropriate Magento 2 modules and the destiny of Recurring Profile in Magento 2.

 By implementing subscriptions and recurring payments, you allow your customers to buy goods on your ecommerce website automatically on the basis of subscriptions.
-Note that subscriptions and recurring payments are often used in case of 2 different categories of goods: pet food, toiletries, water, and other products that constantly run out; newspapers, magazines, collectibles, and other products that come in new editions.
+Note that subscriptions and recurring payments are mostly used for the following categories of goods: pet food, toiletries, water, and other products that constantly run out; newspapers, magazines, collectibles, and other products that come in new editions.

 Table of contents

 The extension offers a user-friendly backend interface and convenient management of products on subscription.
-After setting all necessary options for subscriptions, you can apply them to all or selected products of your catalog in bulk.
+After setting all the necessary options for subscriptions, you can apply them to all or selected products in your catalog in bulk.
 It is also possible to configure subscription settings for each item separately and set individual trial prices, initial fees, and discounts by applying one of the created subscription plans.

 As a store owner, you get a convenient way for accepting recurring payments due to the automatic invoicing functionality.
 You also decide whether to use strict billing terms or allow customers to pick the most suitable payment frequency.
 Note that Subscriptions & Recurring Payments by Amasty supports Stripe, PayPal, and Amazon payments and allows using Cash on Delivery payment method.

 As for the user experience on the frontend, your clients get a dedicated My Subscriptions tab in their accounts.
 Here, they can view the list of all their active subscriptions with detailed info.
 If necessary, they can cancel a particular subscription plan with one button click.

 This Magento 2 extension enables ecommerce merchants to create flexible subscriptions for various products and services.
-The extension allows adding several products to a single subscription, as well as set trial and initial fees on a single subscription basis.
+The extension allows adding several products to a single subscription and setting trial and initial fees on a single subscription basis.
 Furthermore, mass actions are available, so creating subscription products won’t take too much time and effort.
 It is also worth mentioning that the aheadWorks Subscription & Recurring Payments extension supports PayPal Express checkout.
 Let’s figure out how the module works.

 All subscription plans are gathered in a grid: